 The origins of the Defense Logistics Agency date back to World War II when America’s huge military buildup required the rapid procurement of vast amounts of munitions and supplies.
 After the war, a presidential commission headed by former President Herbert Hoover recommended centralizing management of common military logistics support and introducing uniform financial management practices.
-Integrated management of supplies and services began in 1952 with the establishment of a joint Army- Navy-Air Force Support Center to control identification of supply items.
+Integrated management began in 1958 with the formation of the Armed Forces Supply Support Center.
 For the first time, all the military services bought, stored, and issued items using a common nomenclature.
 The Department of Defense and the services defined the materiel that would be managed on an integrated basis as “consumables,” meaning supplies that are not repairable, or are consumed in normal use.
 Consumable items, also called commodities, were assigned to one military service to manage for all services.

 In the mid 1950’s, commodity manager agencies called “single managers” were established to buy, store and issue supplies, manage inventories, and forecast requirements.
 The Army managed food and clothing; the Navy managed medical supplies, petroleum and industrial parts; and the Air Force managed electronic items.
 In each category, the single manager was able to reduce its investment by centralizing wholesale stocks.

 The single manager concept, though successful, did not provide the uniform procedure recommended by the Hoover Commission.
 Each single manager operated under the procedures of its parent service, and customers had to use as many sets of procedures as there were managers.
 In 1961, Secretary of Defense Robert McNamara ordered that the single-manager agencies be consolidated into one agency.
 The Defense Supply Agency was established Oct.
 1, 1961, and began operations Jan.
 1, 1962.
 Eight single-manager agencies became DSA supply centers.